geotools/geotools/docs/user/tutorial/quickstart/maven.rst

       C:\java\example> mvn install

 #.
-If maven has trouble downloading any jar; you can try again by selecting
+If maven has trouble downloading any jar, you can try again by selecting
    :menuselection:`Project --> Update All Maven Dependencies`.

-   If it really cannot connect you can switch to edit the `geotools.version` property in your pom.xml to 8-SNAPSHOT (GeoTools development version) and then add a reference to the snapshot repository as shown below:
+   If it really cannot connect you can switch to edit the `geotools.version` property in your pom.xml to |version|-SNAPSHOT (GeoTools development version) and then add a reference to the snapshot repository as shown below:

    .. literalinclude:: artifacts/pom2.xml